CaesarSilvae/pontryagin-calc/README.md

 (a)-(n-a),
 ```

 where $a=1,\dots,n$ and $n=D/2$, $D$ being the corresponding dimension.
 The matrices calculated during the computation of total derivative contribution from each permutation class (see equation (3.4) and (3.6) from our paper) are stored in the folder for the associated permutation class.
+These matrices are ".mat" files which can be viewed in MATLAB.
 The mentioned matrices are
 - $M^{(\bar{a},n-a)}_\text{even}$,
 - $M^{(\bar{a},n-a)}_\text{odd}$,
 - $u^{(\bar{a},n-a)}_\text{even}$,